 Wiggin and Dana LLP

 Erika Amarante is a Partner in the firm’s Litigation Department.
 She represents hospitals, physicians, and other health care providers in cases alleging professional negligence, lack of informed consent, or negligent credentialing.
 She has extensive experience in defending claims of wrongful death, birth trauma, delayed diagnosis of cancer, and brain injuries, as well as the catastrophic injuries that often arise in such claims.
 Erika also has served in a claims management position, setting reserves and valuing cases.
 She regularly counsels health care providers on issues of liability and risk-reduction strategies.
-Erika has tried cases to verdict and recently secured a defense judgment after a bench trial in a case alleging lack of informed consent, and a directed verdict in a jury trial in a medical negligence case.

 In addition to health care litigation, Erika’s practice includes litigation, arbitration, and counseling on a wide variety of complex commercial and civil litigation issues.
 A seasoned franchise litigator, Erika has arbitrated and litigated dozens of franchise cases and has been chosen by her peers for listing in The Best Lawyers in America in the Franchise category.
 She also regularly counsels the firm’s clients on the requirements of federal and state antitrust law.